“Don’t believe everything you read.”

-The Web can be a great resource when you want to learn about a specific disease or health condition.
+The internet can be a great resource.
+There are millions of websites that offer health-related information.
+You can learn about a specific disease or health condition.
 You can also find tips on staying healthy.
-But among the millions of websites that offer health-related information, there are many that present myths and half-truths as if they are facts.
+But among these websites, many present myths and half-truths as if they are facts.

-To avoid unreliable health information when you’re surfing the Web, ask yourself the following questions:
+To avoid unreliable health information when you’re searching the internet, ask yourself the following questions.

 Where did this information come from?

-Any website that provides health-related information should tell you the information’s source.
+Any website that provides health-related information should say where it got the information.
 See if you can find answers to the following questions:

 - Who wrote this information?
-Keep in mind that many health-related websites post information that comes from other sources.
-If the person or organization that runs the website didn’t write the information, the original source should be clearly stated.
+The person or group that runs the website doesn’t always write the information.
+Many health-related websites post information that comes from other sources.
+If this is the case, the original source should be clearly stated.

-- If a health care professional didn’t write the information, was it reviewed by a doctor or another medical expert?
+- Sometimes a health care professional didn’t write the information.
+If they didn’t, was it reviewed by a doctor or medical expert?

-- Does something on the webiste appear to be someone’s opinion rather than a fact?
-If so, is the opinion from a qualified person or organization (such as a doctor or medical organization)?
+- Does something on the website appear to be someone’s opinion rather than a fact?
+If so, is the opinion from a qualified person or group?
+This could include a doctor or medical organization.

 How current is this information?

 Health information is constantly changing.
-For example, researchers continue to learn new things about various diseases and their treatments.
-You should know whether the health-related information you’re reading is up-to-date.
-Many Web pages will post the date on which the page was last reviewed or updated.
+Researchers learn new things about diseases and their treatments all the time.
+Good health-related information should be up to date.
+Many webpages will post the date when the page was last reviewed or updated.
 You can usually find this date at the very bottom of the page.
 If this date isn’t included, check to see whether the page has a copyright line.
 This tells you when the information was originally written.
-If the page you’re reading hasn’t been reviewed in the past year, look for more recently updated information.
+Look for pages that have been reviewed in the past 1 to 2 years.
+If it’s been longer than that, look for more recently updated information.

 Who is responsible for the content of the website?

-Sites with .com Web addresses may represent a specific company or be published by a company that uses the Web to sell products or services.
+Sites with .com web addresses may represent a specific company.
+They may be published by a company that uses the internet to sell products or services.
 These are called commercial sites.
 Commercial sites can offer useful and accurate information.
-You may want to be more careful about believing the information you read on these sites, though.
-The information may not be fair and accurate if the company that pays for the site has something to gain from it.
-It’s a good idea to double-check information you read on commercial websites.
+But be careful about believing all the information you read on these sites, even if they are news organizations.
+The company that pays for the site could have something to gain from it.
+The information may not be fair and accurate.
+It’s a good idea to double-check what you read on commercial websites.

 Information that you find on a website does not replace your doctor’s advice.
 Your doctor is the best person to answer questions about your personal health.
-If you read something on the Web that doesn’t agree with what your doctor has told you, ask him or her about it.
+If you read something on the internet that doesn’t agree with what your doctor has told you, ask them about it.